hguerrero/datapath-workshop/README.md

 ## How the Mock APIs Work

 The three back-end services are **not running processes**.
-Kong's **Mocking plugin** reads the `example` fields directly from each OpenAPI spec in `mock-apis/` and returns them as HTTP responses — no upstream is ever contacted.
-The AI MCP Proxy Plugin (`conversion-listener` mode) then translates those REST responses into MCP tool results for the agent.
+Kong's **Mocking plugin** serves responses directly from OpenAPI specs embedded inline in `terraform/main.tf` — no upstream is ever contacted.
+The AI MCP Proxy Plugin (`conversion-listener` mode) then translates those responses into MCP tool results for the agent.

+Standalone copies of the three specs live in `mock-apis/` for reference.

 This means:

-- **Lab 1–3**: No services need to be started.
+- **Labs 1–3**: No services need to be started.
 Kong handles all mock responses.
 - **Lab 4**: Only Kafka needs a running process (see below).

 ---